Djedankhre Montemsaf

 Djedankhre Montemsaf was a Theban king of the 16th Dynasty based in Upper Egypt during the Second Intermediate Period c.
 1590 BC.
 As such, he would have ruled concurrently with the 15th Dynasty, which controlled Lower and Middle Egypt.

 Attestations

+Gebelein

+Djedankhre Montemsaf is attested by an inscribed block found in Gebelein.

+Unknown Provenance

+A bronze axe-blade of unknown origin, now in the British Museum, and bearing "The good god Djedankhre, given life".